Security will continue to lead IT spending, according to an IDC study released last week on technology budget priorities...

 However, Minton said enterprises were beginning to look at security as needing a whole solution, rather than just individual products to address specific threats.

 More than a quarter of the companies surveyed are also looking toward buying a new operating system in the coming year.
 The study found 35% of businesses in India and China expect to invest in a new OS.
-The number of businesses in the United States eyeing purchases were slightly lower, with 30%
+The number of businesses in the United States eyeing purchases were slightly lower, with 30% indicating an OS was something they were planning to buy in the next 12 months.

 "The difference in Asia is that they are in an earlier stage of adoption," Minton said.
 "Many businesses there are planning to upgrade to a newer system."